FdK-Stuttgart/Associations/README.md

 [CIDER docs](https://docs.cider.mx/cider/basics/up_and_running.html) for more help.

+However the `M-x cider-jack-in-clj` doesn't work.
+The 'com.billpiel/sayid {:mvn/version "0.1.0"}' is missing among the dependencies specified by the value of -Sdeps.

 Note that this alias runs nREPL during development.
 To run nREPL in production (typically when the system starts), use the kit-nrepl library through the +nrepl profile as described in [the